 Did you know?
 Fukushima, an area once devastated by earthquake, tsunami and nuclear fallout, has been safe to visit for years.
 And it has so many wonderful outdoors experiences to explore.

-Safe for years now, what was once thought of as a hazardous place to visit, has a wide variety of experiences for adventurous, relaxed, and cultural travellers.
+This once hazardous place to visit has a wide variety of experiences for adventurous and cultural travellers.

 In 2011, Eastern Fukushima was struck by a tsunami caused by the Tohoku Earthquake.
-A 9.0-9.1 magnitude earthquake, it was an undersea megathrust earthquake that struck off of the coast of Japan.
-It was the most powerful volcano to ever hit Japan, and the fourth most powerful earthquake ever recorded.
-The tsunami caused nuclear accidents, primarily throughout the Fukushima Prefectures Power Plant complexes.
+A 9.0-9.1 magnitude earthquake, it was an undersea megathrust earthquake that struck off the coast of Japan.
+It was the most powerful earthquake to hit Japan in recorded history, and the fourth most powerful ever recorded on Earth.
+The tsunami caused nuclear accidents, primarily throughout the Fukushima Prefectures Power Plant complex.

 Since this catastrophic event, tourists have been reluctant to visit Fukushima, unaware that the no-entry zones surrounding the power plants only make up about three per cent of the area.
 Wide areas of Fukushima escaped contamination, and are safe for people to visit and explore.

-One of Japan’s largest castles, Tsuruga Castle offers a unique experience as the inside of the castle tower hosts a museum exploring the history of the castle, its successors and everyone who lived there.
-Constructed about 600 years ago, and reconstructed after war and earthquake damage, Tsuruga Castle is located in Aizu, a central location in importance to the control of Eastern Japan.
+One of Japan’s largest castles, Tsuruga Castle offers a unique experience.
+Inside, museum exhibits walk you through the history of the castle and everyone who lived there.
+Constructed 600 years ago, and reconstructed after war and earthquake damage, the Castle is located in Aizu, a central location of importance to the control of Eastern Japan.

-The lord of the area did not reside at the castle, but often came to give orders during times of battle.
-Tsuruga Castle was one of the last strongholds of samurai loyal to the shogunate – the last feudal Japanese military government.
+The local warlord did not reside at the castle, but often came to give orders during times of battle.
+Tsuruga Castle was one of the last strongholds of Samurai loyal to the shogunate – the last feudal Japanese military government.
 Today, visitors can climb up to the top of the castle tower, viewing the attractive displays about samurai lifestyle, as well as get the perfect panoramic view from the lookout.

-Note: In the Springtime, around 1,000 cherry trees offer an amazing view around the castle.
+Note: In the Springtime, around 1,000 cherry trees provide an amazing view around the castle.